QVHighlights: Detecting Moments and Highlights in Videos via Natural Language Queries: Experiments and Results

 Compared to the best baseline XML+, Moment-DETR performs competitively on moment retrieval, where it achieves significantly higher scores on a lower IoU threshold, i.e., R1@0.5 and mAP@0.5 (>7\% absolute improvement), but obtains lower scores on higher IoU threshold, i.e., R1@0.7 and mAP@0.75.
 We hypothesize that this is because the L1 and generalized IoU losses give large penalties only to large mismatches (i.e., small IoU) between the predicted and ground truth moments.
 This property encourages Moment-DETR to focus more on predictions with small IoUs with the ground truth, while less on those with a reasonably large IoU (e.g., 0.5).
 This observation is the same as DETR~\cite{carion2020end} for object detection, where it shows a notable improvement over the baseline in AP$_{50}$, but lags behind in AP$_{75}$.
 For highlight detection, Moment-DETR performs similarily to XML+.
 As discussed in Section~\ref{sec:weakly_asr}, Moment-DETR is designed without human priors or hand-crafted components, thus may require more training data to learn these priors from data.
 Therefore, we also use ASR captions for weakly supervised pretraining.
-With pretraining, Moment-DETR greatly outperforms the baselines on both tasks, showing the effectiveness of our approach.\footnote{We also tried pretraining with XML+, and under careful tuning, the results are still worse than without pretraining, which might because XML+'s cross-entropy loss gives strong penalties to small mismatches, preventing it from learning effectively from noisy (thus many small mismatches) data.}
+With pretraining, Moment-DETR greatly outperforms the baselines on both tasks, showing the effectiveness of our approach.\footnote{We also tried pretraining with XML+, and under careful tuning, the results are still worse than without pretraining, which might because XML+'s cross-entropy loss gives strong penalties to small mismatches, preventing it from learning effectively from noisy (thus many small mismatches) data.} One surprising finding is that CLIP~\cite{radford2021learning} gives the best highlight detection performance in terms of HIT@1, though its overall performance is much lower than Moment-DETR.